oaimli/PeerSum/README.md

 ## How to use the data
-To use our original data, you'd better download 'peersum_all.json' from the shared folder and then load dataset with jsonlines.
+To use our raw data, you'd better download 'peersum_all.json' from the shared folder and then load dataset with jsonlines.
 ```python
 import jsonlines
 peersum = []